• Facebook

 Are you fresh out of pork drippings?
 You can still make homemade pork gravy by substituting the drippings for a combination of butter or another fat (such as bacon grease) and pork broth or stock to create a rich and savory gravy.

-How to make homemade pork gravy
+How to make pork gravy without drippings (or with)

 Beef gravy in small gravy boat.